 - Students in all schools have access to either iPads, Chromebooks, or desktop computers.
-However, the use of personal mobile devices may be necessary in some situations. - The use of mobile devices by students will only be allowed in specific areas or classes per the direction of school staff. - Devices are to be used only for school-related or school-approved activities. - Teachers and staff reserve the right to check devices for inappropriate use or inappropriate material.
+However, the use of personal mobile devices may be necessary in some situations. - The use of mobile devices by students will only be allowed in specific areas or classes per the direction of school staff. - Devices are to be used only for school-related or school-approved activities. - Teachers and staff reserve the right to check devices for inappropriate use or inappropriate material - The Thomas County School System is not responsible for lost or damaged devices.